How to Recycle at Home

 If your plastic item says “store drop off,” then you have an option!
 Here’s everything to learn the basics of plastic bag recycling – store drop off!

 Also, trash bags are NOT recyclable.
 Here is Sacramento, we aren’t even supposed to put our recycling in a bag.
-You’ll need to check locally, btu it’s safe to assume that no bag for recycling is best and compostable bags for trash is best!
+You’ll need to check your local rules, but it’s safe to assume that no bag for recycling is best and compostable bags for trash are best!

 Can all paper and cardboard be recycled?

 If what you’re recycling is just paper or cardboard (and it has no food or food residue on it), then it can be recycled.
-So newspapers can be recycled, pizza boxes with grease stains cannot.
+So, newspapers and cereal boxes can be recycled, pizza boxes with grease stains cannot.
 Regarding the latter, I oftentimes remove the part of the cardboard that’s unclean and then recycle the rest.

 Can you recycle milk cartons?